syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Set-Dynamic-DataSource-to-Grid.md

 ## Set Dynamic DataSource to Grid

 Grid control is capable of updating its dataSource as and when required.
-Grid method “dataSource” helps in achieving this and in this method parameter, you have to pass the new dataSource as json array.
+Grid method “dataSource” helps in achieving this and in this method parameter, you have to pass the new dataSource as JSON array.

 For instance, consider a textbox above Grid and depending on its value, you can update a new datasource to Grid dynamically.